Nilonic/Nilonic.github.io/README.md

 The codebase of nilonic.github.io is built using modern web technologies and frameworks.
 It follows best practices to ensure maintainability, scalability, and performance.
 The website utilizes HTML, CSS, and JavaScript to create interactive and engaging user experiences.

-The structure of

- the codebase is organized into different directories and files, separating concerns and promoting modularity.
+The structure ofthe codebase is organized into different directories and files, separating concerns and promoting modularity.
 It incorporates design patterns and architectural principles to facilitate code reusability and extensibility.

 The development team has implemented version control using Git, with the source code hosted on GitHub.
 This allows for collaboration, issue tracking, and easy deployment to various environments.